 The satay sauce is pretty straightforward for this recipe.
-It combines several ingredients such as peanuts, soy, brown sugar and more for a delicious rich sauce that will leave you wanting more.
+It combines several ingredients such as peanuts, soy, brown sugar, and more for a delicious rich sauce that will leave you wanting more.

 The video below will take you through the steps to making this delicious satay beef recipe.
 If you prefer, then you can find the full written recipe right underneath the video.
-You can also get all of our tasty recipes in the 101+ slow cooker recipe cookbook.

 Slow Cooker Satay Beef Recipe

-- 500g (17.5 oz.) rump steak, thickly sliced
+- 500 g (1.1 lb) rump steak, thickly sliced

-- 2 tsp. peanut oil
+- 2 tsp peanut oil

 - 1 onion, sliced

 - 1 tsp red chili flakes